 What Are My Options for Insurance Leads?

-Let's start with the most affordable kinds of quality leads, shared leads, and then exclusive ones, which cost a little more.
+Let's start with the most affordable kinds of quality leads, shared leads, and then exclusive auto insurance leads, which cost a little more.
 And finally, the most expensive, live transfers, which are pre-screened in SmartFinancial's contact center and have the highest response rate and closing potential because contact is already made and the caller has been screened according to requirements and filters.
 Your account manager will review your options and pricing with you to decide which strategy is best for your agency and the product line or lines that you sell.

 Shared Insurance Data Leads